WannesTuytelaars/ebb_and_flow/README.md

 Version 13.2.0 of gcc was used
 version 3.11.5 of python was used

-You should compile the program 'balance_nut' in your gcc compiler with the following command:
+You should compile the program 'balance_nut.c' in your gcc compiler with the following command:
 $gcc -o balance_win.so -shared -fPIC -O2 balance_nut.c
 This will only work on a windows computer, on other computers the command line is different.
 After you did this, you can run the python file 'C_TO_PYTHON.py'.
 When you now open a new terminal, you should be able to run 'MAIN.py'.